-Income-driven repayment plans cap student loan payments at a percentage of your discretionary income—the amount remaining after you deduct taxes, other mandatory charges, and expenditure on necessary items.
+Income-driven repayment plans cap student loan payments at a percentage of your discretionary income—the amount remaining after you deduct taxes, other mandatory charges, and expenditures on necessary items.
 The specific amount varies by plan:

 - Revised Pay As You Earn (REPAYE): Payments are capped at 10% of discretionary income.

-- Pay As You Earn (PAYE): Payments are capped at 10% of discretionary income, and will never be higher than the monthly payment under the standard 10-year repayment plan.
+- Pay As You Earn (PAYE): Payments are capped at 10% of discretionary income, and they will never be higher than the monthly payment under the standard 10-year repayment plan.

 - Income-Contingent Repayment (ICR): Payments are capped at the lesser of either 20% of discretionary income or the amount that would be due under a 12-year payment plan with a fixed payment, adjusted for income.

 Consider the pros and cons of different repayment options before choosing one to make sure your plan is helping you pay down your student loans.
 It's not increasing your debt instead.

 There's a limit on the monthly payment amount, so it's possible that your payment could be smaller than the amount of interest that accrued that month.
 Your student loan balance could actually grow over time in this case, even while you’re making consistent payments.